neams-th-coe/cardinal/doc/content/tutorials/cht2.md

 The input files we will use are the `solid_vpp.i` and `nek_vpp.i` files.
 These files are almost identical to the files described in the previous section, so we only emphasize the differences.
-First, in the solid model we need to set up individual postprocessors for the heat flux corresponding to each NekRS boundary:
+First, in the solid model we need to set up individual postprocessors for the heat flux corresponding to each NekRS boundary.

-!listing tutorials/sfr_7pin/solid_vpp.i
-  block=Postprocessors

 Then, we need to set up a [VectorOfPostprocessors](https://mooseframework.inl.gov/source/vectorpostprocessors/VectorOfPostprocessors.html) to basically fill a vector with each flux postprocessor.
 Note that the order of the postprocessors must match the boundaries they get mapped to in [NekRSMesh](https://cardinal.cels.anl.gov/source/mesh/NekRSMesh.html).

 !listing tutorials/sfr_7pin/solid_vpp.i
-  block=VectorPostprocessors
+  start=VectorPostprocessors
+  end=MultiApps

 Then, we simply need to replace the [MultiAppPostprocessorTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppPostprocessorTransfer.html) with a [MultiAppReporterTransfer](https://mooseframework.inl.gov/source/transfers/MultiAppReporterTransfer.html).